 In India the question of obtaining a diet sufficiently rich in vitamins is of extreme importance and I feel sure that great improvement in the general well-being of the people would be brought about if doctors were to pay more heed to diet and to learn which easily available articles of food contained the needed accessory factors.

 Now, we don’t know what the white powder prescribed was.
 That likely played some role.
-Still the megadosing ghee, was the mainstay of this man’s program.
-And remember he was 70 years old at the time.
+Regardless, megadosing ghee was the mainstay of this man’s program.
+And remember – he was 70 years old at the time!

 Most people would look at this and think that’s way too much ghee.
-But there is power in using more of certain things that many are willing too.
+But there is power in using more of certain things that many are willing to.

 In many ways this is similar to another case study shared in The Way of Ayurveda.